Mitch Marner: Personal life

 In July, 2020, Marner became part owner of OverActive Media, an esports company with Call of Duty and Overwatch teams based in Toronto.

 On July 29, 2023, Marner married his long-time girlfriend Stephanie LaChance at Peller Estates Winery in Niagara-on-the-Lake.
 The wedding was attended by several of his current and former teammates.

-In February 2025, it was announced that the couple were expecting their first child, a baby boy.
-On May 4, 2025 his wife gave birth to their baby Miles Daniel Marner; consequently he missed that day’s practice.
+In February 2025, it was announced that the couple were expecting their first child, a boy who was born on May 4, 2025.
+Marner consequently missed that day’s practice.